nodejs/node/doc/api/process.markdown

 Example of listening for `SIGINT`:

-    // Start reading from stdin so we don't exit. process.stdin.resume();
+    // Start reading from stdin so we don’t exit. process.stdin.resume();

     process.on('SIGINT', function() {